Gabriele von Wartensleben

 Gabriele von Wartensleben (24 April 1870 – 12 August 1953) was a German psychologist who published the first academic statement on Gestalt theory.
 She additionally was the first woman to receive a PhD in psychology from University of Vienna through an honorary degree.

 Personal life

 Gabriele von Wartensleben was born in the Bavarian town of Ansbach on 24 April 1870.
-Her family was educated: her father Ferdinand Freiherr von Andrian-Werburg worked with anthropology and ethnography; her mother Cäcilie was the daughter of opera composer Giacomo Meyerbeer; her brother Leopold Andrian (1875-1951) became an Austrian diplomat, author and dramatist.
+Her family was educated: her father Ferdinand Freiherr von Andrian-Werburg worked with anthropology and ethnography; her mother Cäcilie Meyerbeer was the daughter of opera composer Giacomo Meyerbeer; her brother Leopold Andrian (1875–1951) became an Austrian diplomat, author and dramatist.

 Her marriage to Dr. Konrad Graf Wartensleben resulted in a son, who died at the age of twenty years.
 The couple was divorced in Berlin after five years in 1895.